Our Dharma Teacher

 Will at OZS

-From the point of view of your essence of mind, there is no separation between you and all the Buddhas and Bodhisattvas, past, present and future.
-The gateless gate is your own mind.
-We should all have beginner’s mind.
+From the point of view of your essence of mind, there is no separation between you and all the Buddhas and Bodhisattvas, past, present, and future.
+The gateless gate is your mind.
+We should all have a beginner’s mind.
 Ordinary Zen enables us to experience an extraordinary life.” — Abbot Will Rauschenberger